Heraldry Symbols & What They Mean

 The scarcity of these animals was further explained by the knowledge that such hybrids, like the mule, can not reproduce.

-The castle has often been granted to one who has faithfully held a castle for his sovereign, or who has captured on by force or stratagem.
+In heraldry, the castle has often been granted to one who has faithfully held a castle for his sovereign, or who has captured on by force or stratagem.

 The castle signifies spiritual power and vigilance on the watch as well as home and safety.
 The tower is very similar to this and is an emblem of grandeur and society.